Boxplot Analysis

 1. Key Terms to Know

-- Interquartile Range (IQR): This is the “box” itself IQR = Q3 – Q1 it represents the middle 50% of your data.
+Interquartile Range (IQR): IQR = Q3 – Q1.
+This is the “box” itself.
+It represents the middle 50% of the data.

-- Outliers: Data points that fall far outside the expected range.
+Outliers: Data points that fall far outside the expected range.
 In most software, an outlier is any point more than 1.5 X IQR away from the edges of the box.
-These are usually plotted as individual dots or asterisks.

-- Whiskers: The lines extending from the box to the Minimum and Maximum.
-The most common method for determining whiskers is the Tukey Boxplot method, which uses the 1.5 X IQR.
+Whiskers: The most common method for determining whiskers is the Tukey Boxplot method, which uses the 1.5 X IQR.

 |---|---|